A Unified Benchmark for the Unknown Detection Capability of Deep Neural Networks: Introduction

 Many works have sought to devise models that possess such property from two individual perspectives.
-First, previous researches named selective classification~\cite{el2010selective, geifman2017selective} or misclassification detection (MD) (i.e., failure prediction)~\cite{jiang2018trust, corbiere2019addressing} set the objective to provide well-aligned ordinal ranking of confidence values to clarify the separation between correct and incorrect predictions on samples from a single data distribution (i.e., in-distribution).
-Another line of research considered the problem of open-set recognition (OsR) or out-of-distribution detection (OoDD), which aim to estimate well-ranked confidence values between samples from the in-distribution and those from other distributions, referred to as out-of-distribution~\cite{bendale2016towards, liang2017enhancing, lee2018simple}.
+First, previous researches named selective classification~\citep{el2010selective, geifman2017selective} or misclassification detection (MD) (i.e., failure prediction)~\citep{jiang2018trust, corbiere2019addressing} set the objective to provide a well-aligned ordinal ranking of confidence values to clarify the separation between correct and incorrect predictions on samples from a single data distribution (i.e., in-distribution).
+Another line of research considered the problem of open-set recognition (OsR) or out-of-distribution detection (OoDD), which aim to estimate well-ranked confidence values between samples from the in-distribution and those from other distributions, referred to as out-of-distribution~\citep{bendale2016towards, liang2017enhancing, lee2018simple}.
 In other words, the former focuses on the ranking of confidence values within the in-distribution, whereas the latter takes into account that between the in-distribution and out-of-distributions.
 We argue that these two separate views should be integrated to evaluate rigorously the true detection capability of deep neural networks on unknown inputs, as unknowns should include both incorrectly predicted in-distribution samples and unpredictable out-of-distribution samples.
+It should be noted that our definition of unknowns refers to samples, not classes.
+This means that even if a test input belongs to one of the in-distribution classes, it would still be considered an unknown sample to a classifier if it leads to a false prediction.